The Best Travel Credit Cards of 2022

-Capital One Venture Rewards Card: Best for Miles Rewards Program
+Capital One Venture Rewards Credit Card: Best for Simple Miles Rewards

 Capital One Venture Rewards Card Pros & Cons

-The Capital One Venture Rewards Card is great for those how don't want to deal with travel restrictions or complex rewards programs.
+The is great for those how don't want to deal with travel restrictions or complex rewards programs.

 With this card, you can get 2 miles per dollar spent on all purchases.
 Each mile is worth 1 cent for travel, to be redeemed as a statement credit.